Soweto uprising: 1986 massacre

 On the night of 26 August 1986, the police opened fire on a demonstration in the White City locale.
-They killed between 20 and 25 people, possibly more, and wounded over 60.
+They killed between 20 and 25 people, possibly more, and wounded more than 60.
 The South African government officially claimed that 11 people had died but later raised the figure to 12.
 The South African Information Bureau claimed that police opened fire on two occasions, one after a grenade had been tossed at police and wounded four policemen.
 Residents said that the fighting started when local officials sought to evict tenants who had been refusing to pay their rents for two months as part of a mass boycott.
 Security forces were said to have initially used tear gas to disperse crowds.
 Later, a resident telephoned a reporter to say, "The police are shooting left and right.
 They just shot an old man.
-They are shooting at everyone, everything".
+They are shooting at everyone, everything."

-The UDF leader Frank Chicane described the police actions "as if entering enemy territory, with guns blazing."
+The UDF leader Frank Chikane described the police actions "as if entering enemy territory, with guns blazing."
 Minister of Information Louis Nel later came under fire for stating at a press conference, "Let there be no misunderstanding regarding the real issue at stake.
 It is not the rental issue, it is not the presence of security forces in black residential areas, it is not certain remembrance days, it is not school programs.
 The violent overthrow of the South African state is the issue."

-As retaliation, a black town councilor was killed the following day, hacked to death by a mob.
-On September 4, police filled a stadium with tear gas to stop a mass funeral for a number of the victims, swept through Soweto and broke up other services being held, including one at Regina Mundi Roman Catholic, where tear gas canisters were thrown into a bus containing mourners.
-A service at Avalon Cemetery at which thousands were reported to have gathered was also dispersed with tear gas and armored vehicles.
+As retaliation, a black town councillor was killed the following day, hacked to death by a mob.
+On 4 September, police filled a stadium with tear gas to stop a mass funeral for a number of the victims, swept through Soweto and broke up other services being held, including one at Regina Mundi Roman Catholic, where tear gas canisters were thrown into a bus containing mourners.
+A service at Avalon Cemetery at which thousands were reported to have gathered was also dispersed with tear gas and armoured vehicles.
 Tear gas was also reported to have been dropped from helicopters on processions and crowds.

 In media

-Images of the riots spread all over the world and shocked millions.
+Images of the protests spread all over the world and shocked millions.
 The photograph of Hector Pieterson's dead body, as captured by the photojournalist Sam Nzima, caused outrage and brought down international condemnation on the apartheid government.

-The Soweto riots were depicted in the 1987 film by the director Richard Attenborough, Cry Freedom and in the 1992 musical film Sarafina! and the musical production of the same name by Mbongeni Ngema.
+The Soweto uprising were depicted in the 1987 film by the director Richard Attenborough, Cry Freedom and in the 1992 musical film Sarafina! and the musical production of the same name by Mbongeni Ngema.
 The riots also inspired the novel A Dry White Season by Andre Brink and a 1989 movie of the same title.

 The uprising also featured in the 2003 film Stander about the notorious bank robber and former police captain Andre Stander.
 The lyrics of the song "Soweto Blues" by Hugh Masekela and Miriam Makeba describe the Soweto Uprising and the children's part in it.